-5.5.5 Requirements for log timestamping
+5.5.5 Requirements for time-stamping of records

 Logs are dated with a reliable source via NTP from the ROA, GPS and radio synchronisation systems.

 Camerfirma has an IT security document which describes the configuration of the date and time settings for the devices used for certificate issuance.